yashilvora19/accident_severity_prediction/README.md

 All of this collectively gave us a better idea of what the data looks like which in turn gives us a better idea of which models to use in the next step of this project.

-We then plotted different types of graphs to compare and visulaise diffrent aspects of our data.
+We then plotted different types of graphs to compare and visualise diffrent aspects of our data.
 By plotting various graphs, we aimed to gain a deeper understanding of our data and compare different attributes effectively.
 The different graphs we plotted were

 1. Accidents by Light Conditions
 2. Accidents over Time